vdalessa/caafoam/README.md

 # caafoam
-Density based OpenFOAM solvers for Computational Aerocoustics.
+Density based OpenFOAM solvers for Computational Aeroacoustics.

 The solvers were developed and tested using OpenFOAM v2.3.x